ProductOpener::Ingredients - process and analyze ingredients lists

 After the nested ingredients structure has been built with the parse_ingredients_text_service, this service adds some properties to the ingredients:

-- Origins, labels etc. that have been extracted from other fields - Ciqual codes
+- Origins, labels etc. that have been extracted from other fields - Ciqual and Ecobalyse codes

 product object reference